 Skip to content

-Hiring in Israel with an EOR: costs, rules, and best providers (2026)
+Hiring in Israel with an EOR: costs, rules, and how it works (2026)

 Getting someone hired in Israel can take as little as three to five days through an Employer of Record (EOR), while setting up your own local entity runs three to six months.
 That gap matters more in Israel than in many markets because the regulatory obligations that attach to employment here are both numerous and non-negotiable from day one.
 The question is not whether you will comply with them, but who handles the compliance machinery while your business gets going.